Lab 3: Introduction to Python, Part III¶

 Task 1¶

-Do the following problems to review what you learned during the two introductory labs.
+Complete all of the following functions according to the instructions in their docstrings.
+This will be a review of the past two Python labs.
 Feel free to look up the documentation and/or examples for anything you’ve forgotten or haven’t learned yet.
 (For example, it will probably help to look up the modulo operator.)

 >>> last_two_deleted(246810)